 Believed to have originated in Southern Europe, the fennel plant is an herb with a very distinct and savory fragrance.
-Though it is grown in the wild, it is also cultivated and sold around the world.
+It is grown in the wild, and cultivated and sold around the world.
 The fennel plant has three parts that are edible; the root, the bulb and the feathery-leaved top.
 It looks similar to a carrot in the ground, but when it begins to mature, whitish-yellow blossoms appear.

 History of Fennel

 Throughout history, ancient cultures have used fennel for medicinal therapies for everything from conjunctivitis and eye infections to promote healthy flow of breast milk.
 It’s a popular essential oil that relieves stomach discomfort, and also ground into tea to alleviate insect bites, soothe sore throats and treat symptoms of food poisoning.

 Fennel remains a staple in the Mediterranean diet because of its unique flavor and health benefits.
 This begs the question — is it best used in recipes or to benefit your health?

 In addition to adding a savory-sweet flavor to your dinner, it has been known to support bone health, lower blood pressure, benefit heart health, work as an antioxidant and anti-inflammatory agent, boost immunity, aid digestion and speed up metabolism.
 Talk about a powerful supplement!

 Fennel seed is high in nutrients like calcium, manganese, vitamin C, potassium and magnesium–a great combination for your overall health.
 Because it contains a high amount of fiber, it can help you feel satiated and aid in weight loss.

 Nursing mothers have taken fennel to stimulate milk flow for centuries, and now, research backs up fennel’s traditional use: a 2008 study concluded that it contains hormone-like compounds that act like estrogen in the body (x).
 In the study, it stimulated the production of milk in nursing goats.